HaKunDarI/Auto-Melody-Harp/README.md

-This mod will allow you to easily complete the entire Melody.
-WARNING this mod is banned on Hypixel be careful! (very low probability)
-All files from the archive must be uploaded to the mods folder.
-The Fix is necessary for the mod to work correctly.
+This mod will automatically play Melody's harp in Hypixel Skyblock.
+Requirements: Minecraft 1.8.9 + Forge 11.15.1.2318
+This mod might violate Hypixel rules.
+I am not responsible for any action that Hypixel takes against you!